-Score a perfect family holiday memory by swimming with some of Barbados’ protected hawksbill and leatherback turtles as they feed amongst the coral, for instance by taking a sailing tour/snorkeling picnic.
-You can also see them on a turtle walk or while kayaking or diving, or combine a glass-bottomed boat snorkeling trip with a shipwreck adventure or even a horse-ride.
-Between February and July, moonlight cruises take you to see turtles nesting on the beaches.
+Swim with protected hawksbill and leatherback turtles as they feed amongst the coral, perhaps by taking a sailing tour/snorkelling picnic.
+You can also see them on a turtle walk or while kayaking or diving, or combine a glass-bottomed boat snorkelling trip with a shipwreck adventure or even a horse-ride.
+Between February and July, moonlight cruises can take you to see turtles nesting on the beaches.

-Swim in the Animal Flower Cave at the island’s northernmost point, named for the ‘animal flowers’ (sea anemones) found in its pools.
-Parents might recognize the cave, which has awesome views out to sea, from a Billy Ocean video.
-The site has a bar/restaurant serving sandwiches and rum punch amidst cannons from sunken ships.
+Swim in Animal Flower Cave at the island’s northernmost point, named for the ‘animal flowers’ (sea anemones) in its pools.
+Parents may recognize the cave, which has awesome sea views, from a Billy Ocean video.
+The bar/restaurant serves sandwiches and rum punch amidst cannons from sunken ships.

 Go on an underwater adventure in a real submarine with Bridgetown’s Atlantis Submarines Tour, which takes you down into the ocean to see the island’s glorious marine life at play in a coral reef that began forming 20 million years ago.
 Accompanied by a narration, the trip has a height restriction of 3ft minimum.